Interface With The JNIOR

 Connecting to the JNIOR via WebSockets has many advantages

 • Bidirectional real-time TCP connection.
-IO State is sent to from the JNIOR when it
+IO State is sent from the JNIOR when it

 occurs without the need to poll.
 Less overhead!